WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Benchmarks and Baseline Results

-\paragraph{Wearable Activity Recognition} Similar to video activity recognition, wearable activity recognition aims to train algorithms to predict the correct activity label given a window of inertial data.
-In order to assess the strengths and weaknesses of the wearable-based approach compared with the video-based approach, we apply the same windowing on the inertial data as we did on the video data namely a sliding window of 0.5, 1 and 2 seconds with an overlap of 50\%.
-As our benchmark algorithms of choice we use the shallow DeepConvLSTM proposed by Bock \etal \cite{bockImprovingDeepLearning2021} and the Attend-and-Discriminate model proposed by Abedin \etal \cite{abedinAttendDiscriminateStateoftheart2021}.
-During all experiments we employed the same training strategy as suggested by Bock \etal in \cite{bockImprovingDeepLearning2021}, which showed to produce reliable results on a multitude of wearable HAR datasets, only increasing the number of epochs to be the same as during the vision-based experiments.
-To compensate with longer training times, we applied a step-wise learning rate schedule.
-Further, incorporating architecture changes suggested in \cite{bockImprovingDeepLearning2021}, we altered the Attend-and-Discriminate model to use a one-layered instead of a two-layered recurrent module and scaled the convolutional kernel sizes according to the sliding window such that the time-wise receptive field of the kernels is identical across window sizes.
-Note that due to inertial-based models, such as the ones applied in this benchmark analysis, not being optimised for predicting continuous segments of activities, mAP scores will be significantly lower than compared to action detection models.
-This can especially be seen when visualising prediction streams, seeing that wearable-based models will predict a multitude of very short segments.
-To compensate for this and increase mAP scores we applied a median-filter of 15 seconds on top of all wearable-based predictions \cite{bockImprovingDeepLearning2021, abedinAttendDiscriminateStateoftheart2021}.
+As our inertial-based benchmark algorithms of choice, we employed the shallow DeepConvLSTM proposed by \citet{bockImprovingDeepLearning2021} and the Attend-and-Discriminate model proposed by \citet{abedinAttendDiscriminateStateoftheart2021}.
+Throughout all experiments, we followed the training strategy suggested by \citet{bockImprovingDeepLearning2021}, which has shown to yield reliable results on various inertial-based HAR datasets, only extending the number of epochs to match those of the vision-based experiments.
+To compensate for longer training times, we applied a step-wise learning rate schedule.
+Additionally, incorporating architecture changes recommended by \citet{bockImprovingDeepLearning2021}, we modified the Attend-and-Discriminate model to utilize a one-layered instead of a two-layered recurrent module and adjusted the convolutional kernel size based on the sliding window and sampling rate of the WEAR dataset.
+Given that inertial-based architectures provide predictions on a per-window basis, frequent intermediate, short-lasting activity switches occur along the time axis, resulting in small coherent segments and ultimately lower mAP scores compared to the vision-based models presented in this paper.
+To mitigate these switches, predictions made by the inertial-based architectures were smoothed using a majority-vote filter of 10 seconds.
+For detailed ablation results on the design choices and chosen hyperparameters see Section C of the supplementary material.

-In general, one can see that inertial-based models overall show a higher confusion among all classes.
-More specifically, normal and complex variations (push-ups, sit-ups and lunges) as well as activities whose in-activity sequences contain another activity class (burpees and push-ups) are substantially more confused with each other than during vision-based experiments.
-Nevertheless, unlike vision-based approaches, confusion between the background and workout classes is significantly lower.
-Overall the shallow DeepConvLSTM \cite{bockImprovingDeepLearning2021} and improved Attend-and-Discriminate model \cite{abedinAttendDiscriminateStateoftheart2021} score higher regarding classification metrics, showing the highest recall of all experiments, but struggle predicting coherent segments even though prediction streams were smoothed out using the median filter.